BeppeMarnell/Sentiment-Analysis---NLP/README.md

 Output: 0.8325
 ```
 ## Results
-Tests were carried out for both models with vary-ing sizes in the training data.
+Tests were carried out for both models with varying sizes in the training data.

 **SVM accuracy**